-At Aardvark, we’re currently spending a lot of time advising our clients on how to handle the changes to the IR35 legislation that are coming up next April; from how to challenge a client status determination, to how best to continue trading ‘inside’, we’re right in the thick of it now that the draft legislation has been issued.
+At Aardvark, we’re constantly advising our clients on how to handle IR35; from ways to challenge a client status determination, to how best to continue trading ‘inside’, we’re here to offer specialist advice and support.

 This guide pulls together our best advice on all things IR35, with practical steps that you can take for the best chance of a positive outcome.